2bt/sid2sng/README.md

 # sid2sng

 Converts sid files back to GoatTracker2 sng files.
 Note: sid files need to have been generated via GoatTracker2.

-It doesn't work for all sid files, especially those that have certain features disables, sorry.
-For example, it's assumed that all four different tables are present.

 ## Usage